voleducanh93/voleducanh93/README.md

 # 👋 Hello!

-I am a third-year Software Engineering student with a strong foundation in backend development and a keen interest in frontend technologies.
+I am a Software Engineering student with a strong foundation in backend development and a keen interest in frontend technologies.

 ## About Me